nnethercote/Rust-CUDA/guide/src/guide/getting_started.md

 ## Building the GPU crate

-Now that you have some kernels defined in a crate, you can build them easily using `cuda_builder`.
-`cuda_builder` is a helper crate similar to `spirv_builder` (if you have used rust-gpu before), it builds GPU crates while passing everything needed by rustc.
+Now that you have some kernels defined in a crate, you can build them easily using `cuda_builder`. which builds GPU crates while passing everything needed by rustc.

 To use it you can simply add it as a build dependency in your CPU crate (the crate running the GPU kernels):